 We can take a numerous number of examples for “ls command”, above is just a sample case.
 Normal “ls command” output is,

-Long listing of files and directories:
+The long listing of files and directories:

-From the normal “ls command”, we could see only list of things available but it won’t show up more details about it.
+From the normal “ls command”, we could see the only list of things available but it won’t show up more details about it.
 Such as,

 Whether it is a file or directory?